-Awesome Urban Bike Trails You Need to Ride in Michigan
+Awesome City Bike Trails You Need to Ride in Michigan

 Did you know Michigan boasts more than 1,300 miles of winding bike trails across the state?
 While many might think of bike trails as back-woods, there are some that aren’t far from popular urban destinations!
-Read more on these unique trails found near bustling cities to check out this summer and how to get there.
+Read more about these unique trails found near bustling cities and how to get to them.

 While spending time on Michigan’s sunrise coast, don’t miss riding the Bridge to Bay Trail.
 This trail begins near the iconic Blue Water Bridge and stretches along the St. Clair River.
 You’ll head over the Black River drawbridge and then through downtown Port Huron and the Blue Water River Walk, ending just past the Coast Guard Cutter Bramble Museum and a tunnel under Military Street in New Baltimore.
 If driving isn't your style, you can take the Amtrak Blue Water train and stow your bike!

-The Dequindre Cut Greenway is a recreational bike path that opened in 2009 after being a Grand Trunk Railroad line for many years..
-This 1.6-mile stretch offers a pedestrian link between the Detroit Riverfront, Eastern Market and many of the residential neighborhoods in between.
+The Dequindre Cut Greenway is a recreational bike path that opened in 2009 after being a Grand Trunk Railroad line for many years.
+This 2-mile stretch offers a pedestrian link between the Detroit Riverfront, Eastern Market and many of the residential neighborhoods in between.

 Head to the west side of Michigan and explore the Grand River Edges Trail system.
 These trails guide you along the banks of the Grand River while connecting downtown Grand Rapids to Kent Trails and Millennium Park.
 The trail includes 2.2 miles of paved path in Riverside Park that connects to the Fred Meijer White Pine Trail State Park.